bidstack-group/pubguard-sdk-android/README.md

 **Note** All initialization parameters are mandatory and exception will be thrown if null or empty string is passed.
   - `application` is your apps `Application` class
   - `YOUR_PUBGUARD_KEY` is a `String` of your publisher key that can be found in Pubguard console
-  - `BuildConfig.VERSION_NAME` is a `String` of your app version name that is set in module build.gradle

 ---